Places

 Why the Caribbean

-Multi-island Caribbean journeys connect travelers to resilient communities, vibrant music, and rest-ready coastlines.
+Multi-island Caribbean programs work best when service and rest are planned together.
 Starting in hubs like San Juan or Nassau, groups engage hurricane recovery initiatives, agroforestry projects, and justice partners while experiencing Afro-Caribbean culture and coastal reflection.
-Smaller islands such as Vieques, Turks & Caicos, or the Bahamas offer retreat time, while the Dominican Republic or Jamaica add depth through education and economic development.
-With partners across the region and U.S. territory access, leaders can design modular itineraries focused on generosity and collaboration—supported by the travel commissions guide.
+Smaller islands such as Vieques, Turks & Caicos, or the Bahamas create space for retreat, while the Dominican Republic or Jamaica add depth through education and economic development partnerships.
+With trusted partners across the region and easy access through U.S. territories, leaders can build modular itineraries centered on generosity and collaboration, supported by the travel commissions guide.

 Top Highlights by Theme